citusdata/citus_docs/develop/migration_mt_schema.rst

 1. **Ready for distribution.** These tables already contain the distribution key, and are ready for distribution.
 2. **Needs backfill.** These tables can be logically distributed by the chosen key, but do not contain a column directly referencing it.
 The tables will be modified later to add the column.
 3. **Reference table.** These tables are typically small, do not contain the distribution key, are commonly joined by distributed tables, and/or are shared across tenants.
 A copy of each of these tables will be maintained on all nodes.
 Common examples include country code lookups, product categories, and the like.
-4. **Local tables.** These tables are typically not joined to other tables, and do not contain the distribution key.
+4. **Local table.** These are typically not joined to other tables, and do not contain the distribution key.
 They are maintained exclusively on the coordinator node.
 Common examples include admin user lookups and other utility tables.

 Consider an example multi-tenant application similar to Etsy or Shopify where each tenant is a store.
 Here's a portion of a simplified schema: